-Policy attribute descriptions for NetBackup for SQL Server policies
+Table 4-1 Policy attribute descriptions for NetBackup for SQL Server policies (continued)

-(continued) Attribute Description Keyword phrase Although you can create a keyword phrase for MS-SQL-Server policies, NetBackup for SQL Server does not record this information with the backup image.
+Attribute Description Compress Enables the compression of backups by NetBackup.
+If you enable NetBackup compression, do not enable SQL Server compression.
+For more information on advantages and disadvantages of compression, see the NetBackup Administrator's Guide, Volume I. Keyword phrase Although you can create a keyword phrase for MS-SQL-Server policies, NetBackup for SQL Server does not record this information with the backup image.
 Snapshot Client and Replication Director This group contains the options that enable backups with Snapshot Client and Replication Director.
-See "About NetBackup Snapshot Client for SQL Server" on page 110.
-See "Configuring a VMware policy to protect SQL Server using Replication Director to manage snapshot replication" on page 107.
+See "About NetBackup Snapshot Client for SQL Server" on page 104.
+See "Configuring a VMware policy to protect SQL Server using Replication Director to manage snapshot replication" on page 101.